13 Simple Lead Generation Strategies To Get More Leads [Guide]

 With a good understanding of how to create relevant, high-converting ads for your target audience, you’ll likely receive a lot of new leads for your business, and see an excellent return on your investment.

 Advert writing is a skill in itself, but the main idea is to tap into one of your prospect’s needs, and clearly answer that need with your offer.
 You can promote these adverts across Google’s vast Search Network (search engine listings, remarketing on other websites, YouTube, etc.), as well as social ads, with Facebook, LinkedIn, and Instagram being the most popular.
+This includes Facebook boosted posts, which we cover in this article: How To Boost A Post On Facebook.

 But digital ads aren’t right for every business—you could save a lot of money by calculating your potential ROI before you start creating adverts.
 We explore how to do this in our article on Google Ads Measurement.